feruzoripov/tsgap/docs/patterns.md

 )
 ```

+By default, the block pattern uses a fixed `block_len=10`.
+For long
-For long time series, use `block_frac` to define block length relative to the
+wearable-style time series, prefer `block_frac` to define block length relative
-time axis:
+to the time axis:

 ```python
 X_missing, mask = simulate_missingness(